Series: Ancient Aliens

 This show provides examples of:

 - Ancient Astronauts: Prescribes to this, using scripture and myths.
+Pretty much any instance of gods, angels, demons, spirits, etc, was ancient people meeting aliens and misunderstanding them.

 - Beethoven Was an Alien Spy:

-- With Leonardo da Vinci, they think that he was either kidnapped by aliens, or even was actually a TIME TRAVELER.
+- With Leonardo da Vinci, they think that he was either kidnapped by aliens, or even was actually a time traveler.

 - The Bermuda Triangle: This along with Japan's "Dragon's Triangle" are theorized to be portals which UFO's travel through to get to Earth.